Photosynthetically active radiation: Measurement

+PAR is normally measured with a PAR meter, which measures the amount of light in the 400-700 nanometer range that plants use for photosynthesis.
+There are several commercial varieties as well as a multi-channel spectral sensors based version that has lower-costs, and was released as open hardware.

 Researchers at Utah State University compared measurements for PPF and YPF using different types of equipment.
 They measured the PPF and YPF of seven common radiation sources with a spectroradiometer, then compared with measurements from six quantum sensors designed to measure PPF, and three quantum sensors designed to measure YPF.

-They found that the PPF and YPF sensors were the least accurate for narrow-band sources (narrow spectrum of light) and most accurate broad-band sources (fuller spectra of light).
+They found that the PPF and YPF sensors were the least accurate for narrow-band sources (narrow spectrum of light) and most accurate for broad-band sources (fuller spectra of light).
 They found that PPF sensors were significantly more accurate under metal halide, low-pressure sodium and high-pressure sodium lamps than YPF sensors (>9% difference).
 Both YPF and PPF sensors were very inaccurate (>18% error) when used to measure light from red-light-emitting diodes.

 Similar measurement

 Photobiologically Active Radiation (PBAR)

 Photobiologically Active Radiation (PBAR) is a range of light energy beyond and including PAR.
 Photobiological Photon Flux (PBF) is the metric used to measure PBAR.